 Drugstore beetles are not harmful to pets or humans, but they can be extremely irritating.

 How to get rid of Drugstore Beetles.
-Drugstore Beetles are a common pest problem during the warmer months.
+Drugstore Beetles are a common pest problem during the warmer regions months.
 These small beetles enter through open windows and doors and can be difficult to spot.

 Their small size makes them difficult to kill, but with the help of a professional, you can get rid of the beetles and prevent them from coming back.